Health Insurance Information

 At Progressive Community Health Centers we accept nearly all types of insurance including BadgerCare Plus (Medicaid), Medicare and private/Marketplace insurance.
 We also offer a sliding fee program for un/under-insured patients.

 What is the Affordable Care Act (i.e. Obamacare)?

 Passed into law in 2010, the Affordable Care Act (ACA) was designed to expand access to insurance coverage for U.S. citizens.
 The law requires insurance companies to accept everyone, regardless of pre-existing conditions.
-Recent federal government actions do not change anything about the 2018 Open Enrollment Period.
+People may also shop for private health insurance coverage on their own during each annual Open Enrollment Period.
+Recent federal government actions to repeal the ACA do not change the current health law.
 Affordable insurance coverage options are still available.